Ultra-fast interpretable machine-learning potentials: Results and Discussion

-For higher-order potential terms, the difference penalty affects the spline coefficients that are adjacent in multiple dimensions of the tensor product splines.
+For higher-order potential terms, the difference penalty affects the spline coefficients that are adjacent in each dimension of a tensor product spline.
 This difference penalty is related to a penalty on the integral of the squared second derivative of the potential~\cite{Schoenberg1964, Reinsch1967}, used in the aPIP potentials \cite{VanderOord2019}.
 However, the difference penalty is less complex because the dimensionality of the corresponding regularization problem is simply the number of basis functions $K$~\cite{Eilers1996}.
-In practice, we fit $\lambda$ using cross-validation and local optimization.
-Typical values of $\lambda$ are between $10^{-8}$ and $10^{-4}$.
-The smoothness penalty is sufficient to mitigate the problem of multicollinearity as well as to avoid large oscillations, removing the need for ridge regularization.

-\Cref{fig:workflo}C compares the optimized $\text{UF}_2$ potential and the fitted LJ and Morse potentials for tungsten.
+\Cref{fig:workflo}C compares optimized $\text{UF}_2$, LJ, and Morse potentials for tungsten.
 Although the three curves have similar minima and behavior for greater pair distances $r$, the $\text{UF}_2$ potential exhibits additional inflection points.
-The ability of the $\text{UF}_2$ potential to reproduce the properties of a bcc metal, a traditionally difficult task for pair potentials, is attributed to its flexible functional form.
-Moreover, the UF construction retains the interpretability of empirical potentials, yielding at a glance two-body characteristics such as the hardness of the core and the potential well's depth and location.
+We attribute the ability of the $\text{UF}_2$ potential to reproduce the properties of a bcc metal, a traditionally difficult task for pair potentials, to its flexible functional form.

+\ed{ The fitting of a UF potential maps energy and force data onto effective two- and three-body terms, as shown in \Cref{fig:interpret} for the tungsten dataset.
+Both terms can be visualized directly, providing interpretability by disentangling contributions to the interatomic interactions.
+The inspection of minima, repulsive and attractive contributions, and inflection points enables insight into the chemical bonding characteristics of the material.
+This straightforward and visual analysis makes the UF potentials more directly interpretable than most MLPs. }